gaurangsadekar/spark-notes/notes/learning-spark/rdd.md

 If operating on global state, use `Accumulators` instead.

 To deal with the entire RDD on one node, use `collect` to bring it to the driver and then execute side effecting code.

+## Working with Key Value Pairs:
+Similar to Scalding, special operations like grouping and aggregation on RDDs of `[K, V]` type.

+When using custom objects as keys in the KV pair operations, we require a custom `equals` and `hashCode` method (for serializing when computing closures)

+`foreach` is an action, not a transformation because it doesn't return a reference to an RDD.

+## Shuffle Operations
+Shuffle means redistributing data to group differently across partitions.
+Shuffle is an all-to-all operation.
+Requires reading in all the partitions of the RDD and repartitioning the data.

+### Performance Impact:
+This is a very expensive operation, avoid unless absolutely necessary.